nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 `git commit -c {id}` allows updating a commit message for a commit with *id*.

+What is an OKR?
+Objective and Key Result.
+OKRs enable setting and communicatingn goals and milestones.

 ## Tuesday 11-Oct-2022

 Another poster added a link to [Jake Archibald's blog page](https://jakearchibald.com/2021/cors/) that discusses *CORS* in historic detail.
 It's also pretty humorous.
 Key takeaways are stored in [cors-review](./cors-review.html).
 Key takeaways for right here: